boaz-ng/traveling-salesmen/docs/ARCHITECTURE.md

 ## Overview

-Traveling Salesmen uses an **LLM-as-orchestrator** architecture with **pluggable LLM providers**.
-The active provider (Qwen or Anthropic Claude) drives the conversation loop — it decides when it has enough information to search and calls tools directly.
-The provider is selected via the `LLM_PROVIDER` environment variable.
+Traveling Salesmen uses a **Claude Agent SDK** orchestration layer.
+The agent drives the conversation — it decides when it has enough information to search, calls tools to resolve regions, search flights via SerpApi, and progressively updates the frontend with its parsed understanding of the user's requirements.

 ## Data Flow